 Your body is having a conversation you can't hear.
 Right now, as you read this, your stress hormones are sending signals to your gut, your gut is messaging your brain, and your genes are deciding which switches to flip based on what they're hearing.
 This invisible dialogue determines everything from your energy levels to your food cravings, from your mood to your metabolism.

 For decades, we've treated stress as a mental issue and digestive problems as a physical one.
-But groundbreaking research is revealing that stress, cortisol, and gut health are so deeply intertwined that addressing one without the others is like trying to fix a car by only looking at the tires.
+But emerging research reveals that stress, cortisol, and gut health are so deeply intertwined that addressing one without the others is like trying to fix a car by only looking at the tires.
 The real game-changer?
-Understanding how your daily choices can reprogram this entire system through something called epigenetics: the science of how your behaviors and environment can change the way your genes work.
+Understanding how your daily choices can reprogram this entire system through something called epigenetics — the science of how your behaviors and environment can change the way your genes work.

 The Cortisol Connection: Your Body's Emergency Response System